alyt89/Milestone-Project-2-JavaScript/README.md

 ## JS Hint

-JavaScript validator (JS Hint) used to check the javascript and this returned the following warnings regarding use of const and let keywords (compatability with certain extensions) and template literals (again re compatability with certain extensions).
+JavaScript validator (JS Hint) used to check the javascript and this returned the following warnings regarding use of const and let keywords (compatability with certain extensions) and template literals (again re compatability with certain extensions): https://jshint.com/

 ## Lighthouse